animint/animint-manual-en/README.md

 ## Related work

-This repo uses quarto, and is adapted from code in the previous [animint-book repo](https://github.com/tdhock/animint-book) that used jekyll.
+* This repo uses quarto, and is adapted from code in the previous [animint-book repo](https://github.com/tdhock/animint-book) that used jekyll.
+* There is a [French translation](https://github.com/animint/animint-manual-fr) of this repo.